Children and Families of Incarcerated Parents

 - Gather information and data on the students who are the children of inmates incarcerated in Washington state department of corrections facilities; and

-- Participate in the children of incarcerated parents advisory committee and report information obtained to the advisory committee.
+- Participate in the children of incarcerated parents advisory committee and report information obtained to the Children and Families of Incarcerated Parents Advisory Committee.